raygeeknyc/brightbutton/README.md

 Designed for this pushbutton https://www.adafruit.com/product/3105

-Put a 10K resistor on the pushbutton
+Put a 10K resistor on the pushbutton to 5VDC

-Use an NPN transistor PN222a to switch the LED @ 3.3v with DIO
+Put a 680O resistor on the LED to DIO